KevinT/kevintrethewey.com/about.md

 If you would like to know more about my professional career, [LinkedIn] is a good place to start.

 I have quite an active [twitter account] where I tweet what I am thinking about or interested in.
-This is usually things around the work I do, and things I am trying to understand in relation to how work works in the organisations I am involved in.
+This is usually topics around the work I do, and concepts I am trying to understand in relation to how work works in the organisations I am involved in.

 Outside of work related things, I'm a very involved and committed father to two young boys, and husband to a [wonderful wife and mother][shanaaz] (who is also my [business partner][driven]).